 The Rad Lab, short for “Radiation Laboratory,” was the site of Manhattan Project research at the University of California, Berkeley.
 Ernest Lawrence formed the lab in 1931, three years after his arrival at the university.

 During his early research, Lawrence discovered that German scientists had managed to accelerate charged particles at lower voltages than had previously been possible.
 Lawrence immediately envisioned his own device that would accomplish the same acceleration in a more efficient, improved manner.
 He rushed out of the library, exuberantly proclaiming to a passing colleague’s wife, “I’m going to be famous!”
 In one year, he had a small working model of the device, called a cyclotron.

 New and improved versions of the device emerged quickly: in 1931 an 11-inch cyclotron sat in the Rad Lab, in 1939 it had been replaced by a 60-inch iteration, and by 1942, Lawrence had created a 184-inch machine.
 As the cyclotron evolved, so did its name, which became calutron to designate its origins at the University of California.
-Lawrence believed his machines could separate U-235 by electromagnetic separation, one of the four possible methods under consideration.
+Lawrence believed his machines could separate U-235 by electromagnetic separation, one of the four possible uranium isotope separation methods under consideration during the Manhattan Project.

 Forays into Plutonium Research

 While Lawrence’s cyclotron work gave the Rad Lab a name in uranium research, a simultaneous and equally important discovery of another fissionable element, element 94, occurred on Berkeley’s campus.